domysh/CTFsub/README.md

 ```
 This is for now a secret repo created for CCIT 2020 A/D final
-Here you will find more information about the project
-after the race, so now the project is concentrate for the CCIT and after this become public
+After the race, here you will find more informations about the project, actually the project is intended for the CCIT and after this it will become public
 and more easly managed for other races
 ```